Scroll Top

 The location of Starry Mountain is; Barrio 2 San marcos la laguna, 07010, Guatemala

-Most of the attendants will stay here.
-It’s about a 5-minute walk to Eagles Nest, where most workshops will be given.
+Most of the attendees will stay here.
+It’s about a 5-minute walk to Eagles Nest, where many workshops will be given.

 The location of Eagle’s Nest Atitlán is; Lake Atitlán, San Marcos La Laguna, Guatemala